-If you’re struggling to cover your rent then you could claim Housing Benefit to help with your housing costs.
+If you're on a low income and struggling to cover your rent, you could claim Housing Benefit.

 What is Housing Benefit?

 Housing Benefit is money to help people on a low income to cover their rent.